-As mention above, reward-based crowdfunding experienced a negative growth rate of -16.4% in 2017.
-Reward-based crowdfunding was placed as the second largest crowdfunding model in 2014 with a market share of 19.5% but has since dropped steadily through the ranks falling to #4 in 2015, #5 in 2016 and #6 in 2017 with a market share down to 4.7%.
+As mentioned above, reward-based crowdfunding experienced a negative growth rate of -16.4% in 2017.
+Reward-based crowdfunding was placed as the second largest crowdfunding model in 2014 with a market share of 19.5% but has since dropped steadily through the ranks falling to #4 in 2015, #5 in 2016, and #6 in 2017 with a market share down to 4.7%.
 This might in part be explained by a shift towards donation-based crowdfunding that, even though placed as #10, has shown steady increases in growth rate since 2014.
 The donation-based crowdfunding model is usually more open to campaigns where it is not all or nothing for the fundraiser, which is more typical for reward-based crowdfunding, and this could possibly be a factor in such a shift.
-Also, there might be a crowding-out by crowdinvesting platforms who can typically raise larger sums.
+Also, there might be a crowding-out by crowd investing platforms which can typically raise larger sums.

 Crowdfunding in Europe Compared to the Americas and the Asia-Pacific

 Crowdfunding in Europe, both with and without the UK, is still a small market when viewed in a global context.
 As described above, the European market including the UK grew 36% in 2017 from €7.67 billion to €10.44 billion.
 Compared to a funding volume of €39.54 billion in the Americas region in 2017 and €320.90 billion in the Asia-Pacific region, the European number does not amount to much, but that might also leave room for further growth looking ahead.